-Goal All MSc courses must contain at least one refereed research publication in its curriculum.
+Goal S4 All MSc courses must contain at least one refereed research publication in its curriculum.

-Goal The Employer's panel ("aftagerpanel") will publish their recommendations to the university at least once a year concerning how study programmes could be improved.
+Goal S5 The Employer's panel ("aftagerpanel") will publish their recommendations to the university at least once a year concerning how study programmes could be improved.

-Goal During 2009 or 2010, the IT University will be among the three best universities in Denmark, measured by what proportion of students who, according to the Entrepreneurship Barometer of the Ministry of Science, Technology an Innovation, feel inspired to start a business.
+Goal S6 During at least one of the years 2009 and 2010, the IT University will be among the three best universities in Denmark, measured by what proportion of students who, according to the Entrepreneurship Barometer of the Ministry of Science, Technology an Innovation, feel inspired to start a business.